Sarantaporo

 Sarantaporo (Σαραντάπορο) is a village and a former municipality in the Larissa regional unit, Thessaly, Greece.
 Since the 2011 local government reform it is part of the municipality Elassona, of which it is a municipal unit.
-Population 2,455 (2011).
 The municipal unit has an area of 150.902 km2, and the community has an area of 26.958 km2.
 The town is between the mountains of Kamvounia to the northwest and the Pierian Mountains to the northeast.
 The river Sarantaporos flows through the municipality.
 Sarantaporo is on the Greek National Road 3 (Larissa - Kozani - Niki).
 It is located west-southwest of Katerini, northwest of Elassona and Larissa, east of Grevena and south-southeast of Kozani.

 Subdivisions

 The municipal unit Sarantaporo is subdivided into the following communities (constituent villages in brackets):